chrischow/agamotto/docs/user_guide/dashboard.md

 </p>

 ## Stock Holdings
-Given that capital gains are not tracked,
+Given that capital gains are not tracked, **agamotto** provides a list of stocks you are currently holding onto.

 ## Profit Breakdown
 Profits are broken down by strategy, ticker, and trade.